coloquium/kollokvium/README.md

 2. Instanet messages/Chat  (P2P DataChannels)
 3. Share files (P2P DataChannels)
 4. Screen sharing, Chooose between tab's, windows or the desktop.
 (P2P Streams)
-5. Random room generator or user defined room names
+5. Random room generator or user-defined room names
 6. No login and registration required
 7. Multiple stream recording ( record the meeting or single participant ), Recording done locally.
 8. Lock / unlock rooms
-9. Subtitles / captions ( speech recognition)
+9. Subtitles / captions (Speech recognition)
-10. Auto translate of Subtitles / captions ( from source to prefered langugee )
+10. Auto translate of Subtitles / captions ( from source to prefered language)
 11. Picture-In-Picture support (renders all streams into PiP element)
 12. Active speaker - Indication of who is talking
-13. Active speaker view / grid view
+13. Active speaker view and grid view
-14. E2EE ( commin in 1.8 , currently in dev (canary at https://dev-wss.kollokvium.net/) and will require Chrome 84+)
+14. E2EE (Currently in test for canary/beta (will require Chrome 84+)

 ..and more